wallarm/product-documentation/docs/4.6/installation/inline/compute-instances/linux/individual-packages-nginx-plus.md

 [platform]:                         ../../../../installation/supported-deployment-options.md
 [img-grouped-nodes]:                ../../../../images/user-guides/nodes/grouped-nodes.png

-# Installing Dynamic Wallarm Module for NGINX Plus
+# Installing as a Dynamic Module for NGINX Plus

 These instructions describe the steps to install Wallarm filtering node as a dynamic module for the official commercial version of NGINX Plus.
 The node will perform traffic analysis in-line.